 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

-Embassy of the Federal Democratic Republic of Ethiopia for the most up-to-date information.
+Embassy of the Federal Democratic Republic of Ethiopia for up-to-date information.

 The website of the

 Government of Ethiopia lists Australia as a country whose nationals may now obtain a visa on arrival.
 However, in practice this only applies to visitors arriving at Bole International Airport in Addis Ababa.

 The Government of Ethiopia has increased the fines for travellers who overstay their visas for Ethiopia.
 The fine has been increased from US$20/month to US$10/day.

 In March 2017, the US government announced new restrictions on carrying electronic devices for passengers travelling from or through Ethiopia to the United States.
 See the

 US Department of Homeland Security website for further details.

 Ethiopia is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
 Get vaccinated for yellow fever before travelling to Ethiopia (see